MAliRazasaeed/Larashopy/readme.md

 ## ToDo List
 1.Better Website Design
-1.Bestter Admin Dashboard Design
+2.Bestter Admin Dashboard Design

-##Admin
+## Admin
 1.Add the Category of Product.
-1.Add the product Category wise.
+2.Add the product Category wise.
-1.Change Website Content & Images.
+3.Change Website Content & Images.
-1.See List of all the Customer and Seed there History and Invoices 1.Send Email about new Offers.
+4.See List of all the Customer and Seed there History and Invoices 5.Send Email about new Offers.
-1.Send Announcement andout new offers and product to all client.
+6.Send Announcement andout new offers and product to all client.

-##Customer
+## Customer
 1.Modern Dashboard
-1.Can see order history
+2.Can see order history
-1.online Payment module
+3.online Payment module
-1.Recived Announcement notification
+4.Recived Announcement notification
-1.Change the Setting.
+5.Change the Setting.
-1.Order update notification
+6.Order update notification

-##Future Plan
+## Future Plan
 1.Mobile APP Andriod and Ios
-1.Real time tracked order
+2.Real time tracked order
-1.Multi Languages.
+3.Multi Languages.
-1.Best Pos System Integeration. etc......
+4.Best Pos System Integeration. etc......